New Mexico Wing Civil Air Patrol: History

 In 1956, the USAF recognized the great efforts and military structured program and directed CAP to help develop a USAF Junior ROTC program based on their Cadet Program (CAPC), thus creating the USAF JROTC that we have today.
 In 1964, CAP modified their Cadet Program to better serve the Cadets and Civil aspects of the program.
 This modification was not received well throughout the nation, and it became quickly apparent that each CAP unit needed a Professional Teacher or Instructor to incorporate the new program and curriculums to succeed.
 This was a major change for CAP as it deviated from the original concept of the CAPC program.
 Unit across the nation pushed back so much so due to the change that between 1969 and 1974, CAP introduced a '5 year moratorium' to incorporate the 'modified' cadet program.
 During this introduction time frame brought forward revised texts and study materials, and introduced new workbooks, films, training aids, and most important the techniques needed to revise and implement the new program.

-1993, a middle school in Houston, Tx modified the Drug Demand Reduction program to incorporate into their school in an attempt to provide a program that would deter students from drugs and other behaviors and incorporate a better learning environment for underprivileged students and make aware the Aerospace Specialty fields available to them.
+1993, a middle school in Houston, TX modified the Drug Demand Reduction program to incorporate into their school in an attempt to provide a program that would deter students from drugs and other behaviors and incorporate a better learning environment for underprivileged students and make aware the Aerospace Specialty fields available to them.
 2006, National Headquarters officially recognized the School Enrichment Program (SEP) as a school affiliated program for grades 6-12.
 In just 1 year, 70 SEP squadrons were available across 13 states.
 A pilot program for Junior Cadets was also being fashioned for students in grades K-5.
 The overall mission of the program was to encourage students and make them aware of the Aerospace careers in the ageing industry and work force as well as promoting community service.

 In April 2020, pilots from the New Mexico Wing began flying test kits from the Memorial Medical Center in Las Cruces to Albuquerque for processing as a part of New Mexico's response to the COVID-19 pandemic.

+In March 2023, New Mexico Wing had a total of 221 Cadets, 418 Senior Members, in 18 Squadrons.
+In April 2024, NMWG had grown to 271 Cadets, 450 Senior Members, in 19 Squadrons.